rubyonracetracks/howto_create_gem/07-update_documentation.md

 * In the LICENSE.txt file, fill in your name.

 ## Gemspec File
-Assuming that you intend to publish your gem at rubygems, org, remove the entire section that begins with "if spec.respond_to?(:metadata)".
+* Assuming that you intend to publish your gem at rubygems, org, remove the entire section that begins with "if spec.respond_to?(:metadata)".
+* Enter the command "sh git_check.sh".
+All tests should pass, there should be 100% test coverage, and there should be no offenses.

 ## README.md File
 * Fill in the description of your gem.